ligato/docs/docs/user-guide/get-vpp-agent.md

 ## Set Up Your Environment

-You have two options to set up your enviroment:
+You have two options to set up your environment:

-* Pre-built docker image pull from [dockerhub][dockerhub]
+* Pre-built docker image pull from [dockerhub][dockerhub].
-* Build a Local Image
+* Build a Local Image.

-The simplest option is a pull a pre-built docker image image.
+Pulling a pre-built docker image is the simplest option.
 The local build option includes a couple of extra steps.

 !!! note
     The instructions below use Docker 19.03.5.
 Use the `docker --version` command to determine the version you are running.